A Warm August Day

 The Boy Recovered

-Across the country, people watched the news footage and could not quite explain what they had seen.
-A gorilla carrying a child through an enclosure, setting him down at a door, guarding him until help arrived.
-It did not fit neatly into any category anyone had ready.
+Around the country, people watched the footage over and over and struggled to say plainly what they had seen: a gorilla carrying a hurt child across an enclosure, laying him down at a door, guarding him until help arrived.
+It did not fit any tidy category, and that was exactly why it would not let people go.

 What She Chose

 But Binti Jua also knew where the door was.
-She had been in that enclosure for years.
-She did not carry him to a wall, or a corner, or a viewing window.
-She carried him to the one place where help could reach him.
-That knowledge, and the choice to use it, belonged to her.
+She had spent years in that exhibit.
+She did not carry the boy to a wall, a corner, or a viewing window full of onlookers.
+She carried him to the one place where people could actually reach him.
+Whatever the mix of instinct and habit behind it, the knowledge of that door, and the walk to it, were hers.

 Field Notes

-- Binti Jua was eight years old at the time and was carrying her seventeen-month-old daughter, Koola, on her back when she picked up the child.
+- Binti Jua, a western lowland gorilla then eight years old, was carrying her own seventeen-month-old daughter Koola on her back when she picked up the unconscious boy and carried him to a keeper access door.

 Support Brookfield Zoo